angr/angr-doc/docs/courses/step0-basic_symbol_execution/step0-basic_symbol_execution.md

 # Our path group hasn't done anything yet, so it only has one active path
 # which address is main
 # Let's step
-# The pathgroup.step functions accepts different arguments to regulate
+# The pathgroup.step function accepts different arguments to regulate
 # the stepping.
 Here, let's try to step until we reach the first comparison
 >>> pg.step(until=lambda p: p.active[0].addr >= first_jmp)

-# We know have two active paths.
+# We now have two active paths.
 Each of them took a branch from the
 # comparison and will progress independently from the other one
 >>> print(pg)
 >>> for i, p in enumerate(pg.active):